/ author bio followed by faq \

 Although I'm not destined to be a scientist, I've had a love of all things technical since I was a kid.
 You'd find me dissecting a lineman's handset, or exploring boxes of electrical parts.
 One of the coolest techie things I saw as a kid was the inside of a central office at night full of blinking lights and droning hardware.
 I have my dad and brother to thank for introducing me to some of the first personal portable computers.
 My mid-80s elementary school math book actually had Basic programming directions.
 I was one of the few lucky kids that had a computer to program them with, before printing the patterns out through the snazzy dot matrix.
 Remember Pi?
 I never got any funny 216-string printouts though.

 I'm a graduate of Sinclair Community College in Dayton, Ohio, with an associate in history and an associate in arts, and a minor in computer information systems-web development.
 I am also pursing an associate in modern languages and an associate in science at Sinclair.
-As well, I am enrolled as a senior at Wright State University, pursuing a bachelor in history, and a professional and technical writing certificate
+As well, I am enrolled as a senior at Wright State University, pursuing a bachelor in history and in liberal studies, and am returning to Sinclair to finish my Web Development degree.

 My main passions are music, art, and writing.
 Even though I'm not going to be one of the lucky ones pioneering in emerging technical disciplines, I still draw a lot of inspiration from science and history, and they show up in my creations.
 A night reading about quantum cascade lasers is a night well spent.
 Out of all the sciences, my favorite subjects are quantum mechanics, neuroscience, computer science, astronomy, and the history and philosophy of science, but no science is uninteresting.
 In the future I'd like to become better-versed in more complex mathematics.

 I had wanted to create a site like this for awhile.
 When the opportunity arose as an astronomy project in early 2009, I took it.
-I've compiled a good amount of information including a blog, so it should stand as a great resource to pique interest and create curiosity.
+I've compiled a good amount of information, so it should stand as a great resource to pique interest and create curiosity.

 I hope it inspires you.